henno/todo-app/README.md

   - Empty todos prevented
   - Visual feedback on creation
   - New todos appear at the top
+- Mark todos as complete/incomplete
+  - Checkbox for each todo item
+  - Visual indication of completed items
+  - Completion status persists
+  - Real-time status updates

 ## Coming Soon

-- Mark todos as complete/incomplete
 - Delete existing todos
 - Add descriptions to todos
 - Set due dates for tasks